brianglass/anastasis/files/ephrem.md

 ------------------------------------------------------------------------

-The Introductions, Notes and Translations on these pages are all Â© by Archimandrite Ephrem, 1997.
+The Introductions, Notes and Translations on these pages are all © by Archimandrite Ephrem, 1997.

 ------------------------------------------------------------------------